fabdul-rah/CS338/README.md

-# cs338
+# CS338
-This repository serves as the homework and assignment submission repo for the CS338 (Computer Security) course.
+This repository is dedicated to homework and assignment submissions for the CS338 (Computer Security) course.